 Cotton clothes can be lovely, but they can also become threadbare and lose their shape after repeated washing.
 Unlike linen, which actually gets better with every wash.
 Linen is also moth-resistent and anti-microbial too, meaning your clothes stay fresher and looking great for longer.

 Linen is a more sustainable option

 The method of producing linen fabric from the flax plant uses far less water than it does to produce the same amount of cotton.
 This makes it a more sustainable choice.
-Fewer pesticides are used to grow flax than in cotton growing, and linen can be processed without the use of chemicals.
+Fewer pesticides are used to grow flax than in cotton growing, and linen fibers can be processed without the use of chemicals.
 Which is only going to be a good thing for the planet.

-Cotton also requires huge acreage, whereas flax will happily grow on poor soil.
+Cotton plant also requires huge acreage, whereas flax will happily grow on poor soil.
 Organic cotton is a good choice if you are trying to buy environmentally-friendly textiles, but due to the reduction in crop yields resulting from the lack of chemicals allowed for organic cotton production, it requires yet more land.
 Linen is less resource-hungry, and once it has finished its useful life linen fabric will simply biodegrade with no harmful waste or by-products.

 Better texture, look and feel